 Why Is FHA Financing So Popular?

-I am excited to announce guest blogger Michael Dunsky from Guaranteed Rate Mortgage who will be covering some of the terrific benefits to FHA financing when you are purchasing a condominium.
+I am excited to have Michael Dunsky from Guaranteed Rate Mortgage who will be covering some of the terrific benefits to FHA financing when you are purchasing a condominium.
 Michael has been one of my preferred loan officers for years and always does an exceptional job with his clients.
-Check out Mike’s terrific article on why you may want to consider using FHA financing when buying a condo.
+Check out Mike’s terrific article on why you may want to consider buying a condominium using FHA financing.

 Let’s say that you want to buy a home but are not looking forward to shoveling snow or taking care of the yard.
 Or, perhaps you are looking to buy in an area where single family homes are too high for your budget.
 A great alternative is a condominium.
 Condominiums typically sell for less than single family homes and offer home ownership opportunities without having to worry about general maintenance and upkeep.